k2knight/Web-API-Bug-Bounty/Bug Bounty/Zone Transfer.md

 # DNS Zone Transfer

-dns zone transfer is used to copy a zone file from a master dns to a slave dns
+DNS zone transfer is used to copy a zone file from a master dns to a slave dns

 Identify the DNS Servers